aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to XLT in C++ Applications" h2="Convert PS to XLT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to XLT</h2>

+Converting PostScript (PS) to Excel Template (XLT) is a useful process for those who need to create a template for their Excel documents.
+XLT files are used to create a template for Excel documents, which can be used to quickly create new documents with the same formatting and layout.
+This is especially useful for those who need to create multiple documents with the same formatting and layout, such as invoices, reports, and other documents.

-Converting PS to XLT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLT.
+<h2>How Aspose.Total Helps for PS to XLT Conversion</h2>

+Aspose.Total for C++ is a file format automation library that makes it easy to convert PS to XLT.
+It is a two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that makes it easy to convert between different file formats.
+It is easy to use and provides a wide range of features, making it an ideal choice for those who need to convert PS to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}